-Macquarie to buy $2.1bn Australian data center firm AirTrunk
+Macquarie to buy $2.1bn Australian data centre firm AirTrunk

-Macquarie Group, the Australian multinational investment bank, has agreed to buy a majority stake in data center operator AirTrunk valuing the soon-to-be bought firm at $2.1 billion, according to Bloomberg sources.
+Macquarie Group, the Australian multinational investment bank, has agreed to buy a majority stake in data centre operator AirTrunk valuing the soon-to-be bought firm at $2.1 billion, according to Bloomberg sources.

 Leading the deal is Macquarie’s infrastructure arm Macquarie Infrastructure & Real Assets (MIRA), which has signed an agreement to take control of AirTrunk according to people with knowledge of the matter – an official spokesperson is yet to comment on the deal.

 AirTrunk brands itself as powering “Australia’s largest hyper-scale data centres”, and has been up for auction since last month following reports that Goldman Sachs was managing the sale.